aronreid/google-takeout-fixer/README.md

 5. It updates the file creation and modification dates based on the metadata
 6. For image files, it checks if GPS data is missing and updates it from JSON if available
 7. For image files, it adds description data from JSON if available
-8. It properly handles companion files (like Apple Live Photos) by applying the same metadata
+8. For Apple Live Photos and Google Live Photos:
+   - Identifies companion relationships between image and video files
+   - For video files without metadata, looks for companion image files with metadata
+   - Handles multiple file formats (MP4/MOV, JPG/JPEG) with the same base name
+   - Applies the same metadata to all components of a Live Photo
+9. After processing all files, performs a post-processing step to ensure all companion files have matching dates
-9. If there are any errors, the file is moved to the error directory
+10. If there are any errors, the file is moved to the error directory
-10. If debug mode is enabled, files without date updates are copied to the error directory
+11. If debug mode is enabled, files without date updates are copied to the error directory
-11. After processing, a comprehensive summary is displayed showing all operations performed
+12. After processing, a comprehensive summary is displayed showing all operations performed

 The script supports various JSON metadata file naming patterns found in Google Takeout exports:
 - file.jpg.json